ewfruitcake/burgerpricing/README.md

 Model 2 had the best restults to provide insights on the variable relationships as predictors of quantity.

 From the decision tree results, the most important features are PRICE, SELL_ID, and IS_WEEKEND.
-AVERAGE_TEMPERATURE has some importance on predicting quantity, but nowhere as much as the most important features.
+AVERAGE_TEMPERATURE has some importance on predicting quantity, but no where as much as the most important features.
-IS_OUTDOOR, YEAR and IS_SCHOOLBREAK have very little impact on predicting quantity.
+IS_OUTDOOR, YEAR and IS_SCHOOLBREAK have very little importance on predicting quantity.
-ITEM_ID & SELL_CATEGORY have no notable impact.
+ITEM_ID & SELL_CATEGORY have no notable importance.

-We can conclude that it is possible for quantity to be predicted using price and time of year features, however with a level of importance that is either "moderate" or "low" depending on the time of year feature (IS_WEEKEND, AVERAGE_TEMPERATURE, IS_OUTDOOR, IS_SCHOOLBREAK) tested in the decision tree model.
+We can conclude that it is possible for quantity to be predicted using price and time of year features, however the level of importance is either "moderate" or "low" depending on the time of year feature (IS_WEEKEND, AVERAGE_TEMPERATURE, IS_OUTDOOR, IS_SCHOOLBREAK) tested in the decision tree model.
-We can say that the same features would influence beverage sales volume to the extent that they are important as predictors.
+We can say that the same time of year features would influence beverage sales volume to the extent that they are important as predictors.

 ## References
 - Javivaleiras. (n.d.).
 GitHub - javivaleiras/retail_price_optimization: Price optimization using price elasticity.
 GitHub. https://github.com/javivaleiras/retail_price_optimization